luca-bassoricci/gitlab/doc/user/group/value_stream_analytics/index.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/210315) in GitLab 13.0.
 > - [Feature flag removed](https://gitlab.com/gitlab-org/gitlab/-/issues/323982) in GitLab 13.12.

-Value stream analytics overview metrics dashboard shows key measurements of the end-to-end software workstream, with DORA metrcis of teams performance.
-Based on the filtering selected by the user, the metrics overview dashboard will automatically aggregate the metric tiles, displaying the current status of the value stream.
+The **Overview** dashboard in value stream analytics shows key metrics and DORA metrics of group performance.
+Based on the filter you select, the dashboard automatically aggregates DORA metrics and displays the current status of the value stream.

 To view the overview metrics dashboard: